isaacmario1/airbnb-clone-project/README.md

 Each of these features helps recreate a functional, full-stack rental platform and provides learning opportunities across backend, frontend, and database systems.

+## API Security

+Securing the backend APIs is critical to protect sensitive user data, prevent abuse, and ensure the integrity of the application.
+The following key security measures will be implemented:

+### 🔑 Authentication
+All users must log in with valid credentials to access protected routes.
+We will implement secure authentication using JSON Web Tokens (JWT), ensuring that each user session is verified and encrypted.

+**Why it's important:** Prevents unauthorized access to user accounts, properties, and personal information.

+---

+### 🛂 Authorization
+Role-based access control will be enforced to ensure users only perform actions permitted for their role (e.g., only hosts can list properties, only admins can view platform-wide data).

+**Why it's important:** Restricts critical operations to authorized users and reduces the risk of privilege escalation.

+---

+### ⏱ Rate Limiting
+We will apply rate limiting to sensitive endpoints (such as login and booking APIs) to protect against brute-force attacks and abuse.

+**Why it's important:** Prevents denial-of-service (DoS) attacks and protects system stability.

+---

+### 🔐 Data Encryption
+All data in transit will be encrypted using HTTPS (SSL/TLS).
+Sensitive data like passwords will be hashed using strong algorithms (e.g., bcrypt) before being stored.

+**Why it's important:** Protects user credentials and payment data from being intercepted or leaked.

+---

+### 📜 Input Validation & Sanitization
+APIs will validate and sanitize user input to prevent injection attacks, such as SQL Injection and Cross-Site Scripting (XSS).

+**Why it's important:** Ensures system reliability and prevents attackers from executing malicious commands.

+---

+### 🔍 Logging & Monitoring
+API activity will be logged to monitor suspicious behavior.
+Error responses will be kept generic to avoid exposing internal logic.

+**Why it's important:** Helps in detecting attacks early and reduces exposure of backend implementation details.

+---

+These security measures will work together to ensure the application is robust, user trust is maintained, and platform operations remain safe from threats.

 ## Author
 Mwangale Isaac Maliro – [isaacmario1](https://github.com/isaacmario1)